deliveroo/routemaster/README.md

 #### Publication (creating channels)

-There is no need co explicitely create channels; they will be when pushing the first event to the bus.
+There is no need to explicitely create channels; they will be when pushing the first event to the bus.

 **Only one client** can push events to a channel: all but the first client to